-This ‘law’ was pronounced by the master of all masters, Hermes Trismegistos.
-For a long time it was treated as a ‘secret’ doctrine.
-Those who openly proclaimed it according to true insight, were persecuted and often murdered.
+This “law” was summed up by the “master of all masters” Hermes Trismegistos.
+For a long time it was a secret doctrine.
+Those who applied it according to true insight were persecuted and often murdered.
 Why?
-Because such universal laws, which we inevitably find in all major world religions, are contrary to the interests of their orthodox leaders.
-This ‘law’ undermines every religious doctrine that is supposed to function based on centralised power, and the maintenance of power by rules.
-This ‘law’ is also essentially about transferring power to all individual human beings, and making them realise that, as individuals, they have to live in accordance with those laws which were ‘inscribed in their body’ at the time of their birth.
+Because such universal laws, which we inevitably find in all religions, are contrary to the interests of the religious leaders in that they undermine every religious doctrine that is supposed to function based on power and the maintenance of power by rules.
+They are essentially about transferring power to all individual human beings and about making them realise that, as individuals, they have to live in accordance with those laws which were “inscribed in their body” at the time of their birth.

-The exposition of this ‘secret’ doctrine, as it is known these days, first appeared in written form in 1908.
-The Kybalion, which is a main work of Hermeticists, contains the seven Hermetic Principles, which are considered to be the foundations of all wisdom teachings.
-They have meanwhile been scientifically proven to a large extent, although they do not require any scientific confirmation, because they are the description of what is, what has always been, and what will always be: the order that is inherent in creation.
+The exposition of this “secret doctrine”, as it is known these days, first appeared in written form in 1908.
+The Kybalion, which is a main work of “Hermetics”, contains the seven Hermetic Principles, which are considered to be the guideposts of all wisdom teachings and have meanwhile been scientifically proven to a large extent, although they do not require any scientific confirmation, because they are the description of what is, what has always been and what will always be: the order that is inherent in creation.

-Astrosophy interprets these laws in its own unique way.
-The seven sacred principles are those which we recognise in their totality, as perfection in form.
-We see them symbolically represented in many examples, for instance, in myths and fairy tales such as the seven little goats, the seven mountains, the seven dwarfs, and so on.
-We also see them represented when we speak of the seven virtues, the seven vices, and find the seven principles perpetuated in the naming of the days of the week:
+Astrosophy interprets these laws in its own way.
+The seven so-called sacred principles are those which we recognise in their totality as the perfection in form, that is, in everything that exists in the world and that we learn about, for instance, in myths and fairy tales concerning the seven little goats, the seven mountains, the seven dwarfs, and so on.
+We speak of the seven virtues and the seven vices and find the seven principles perpetuated in the naming of the days of the week:

 3. the day of Mars (Tuesday, according to Germanic mythology: Tyr, god of war)